a-morales/kwm/README.md

 a window is specifically made floating.

 *System-Wide Hotkeys:*
-Kwm provides a hotkey system for interacting with *Kwm*, and this can be customized by editing
+Kwm provides an instantaneous live-coding hotkey system for interacting with *Kwm*, and this can be customized
-hotkeys.cpp.
+by editing hotkeys.cpp.
 The user may use an external program for running a specific command on keypress instead.
 Using hotkeys to change window focus will work even if focus-follows-mouse has been disabled.

 *Multiple monitor support (in progress):*